Digits-Partners/Articles/README.md

 ## Unidirectional recursive neural networks (RNN)

-The figure bellow, illustrates a typical recurrent neural network architecture.
+The figure bellow, illustrates a classic architecture for recurrent neural network.
 Here we would like to spot two main benefits drawn from this architecture :

 1. X and Y can be of different size
 2. Features cross-sharing, ie features learnt from earlier layers are shared and factored across later layers leading to a much more efficient way of learning model parameters